Unconscious Bias Training

 The effects of unconscious bias are not limited to hiring.
 They can creep in everywhere from the stories that we tell about contributions to research teams (e.g., letters of reference) to our relative evaluation of proposers’ qualifications.

-Although the dual anonymous technique mitigates many opportunities for unconscious bias in the JWST review process, unconscious biases can creep in whenever we might think we know who is on particular proposal team.
+Although the Dual Anonymous Proposal Review mitigates many opportunities for unconscious bias in the JWST review process, unconscious biases can creep in whenever we might think we know who is on particular proposal team.
 We urge reviewers to focus their attention and discussions on the science case presented in the proposals.